 Taking advantage of SEO best practices can really help you to reach the right people and attract more patients.

-Some of the tactics you can use include optimizing your GMB listing, building local links on relevant sites, and publishing content that shows your expertise and authority.
+Some tactics you can use include optimizing your GMB listing, building local links on relevant sites, and publishing content that shows your expertise and authority.
 And if you need any help with attracting or managing patients who are referred to your healthcare practice, you can use ReferralMD’s suite of tools to keep track of it all.